jkrichma/NeurorobotExamples/Morris_Water_Maze/README.md

 # Morris Water Maze
 # Jeff Krichmar, March 22 2021
+#    September 9 2022: Updated for Webots R2022a.
+Compass is not working correctly.
+Replaced compass with robot rotation from Supervisor.

 Demonstration of Morris Water Maze (MWM).
 Builds on the demo code for obstacle avoidance on Firebird 6 robot by Anant Malewar; Nex Robotics.